 “Factories may be forced to clear the stocks and get rid of the liabilities as much as possible by selling the cancelled goods or disposing of through other means, to remain in existence,” the BGMEA stated in an email.
 “But this doesn’t warrant indemnity of a buyer from its liability, since factories may not recover the total value of goods by selling or disposing through alternate means, and there has to be a lot of other added costs due to warehousing, bank interest due to extended tenor of liability, etc.”

-However philanthropic Lost Stock’s mission may appear to be, it is not a true resolution to the financial and ethical woes currently being endured by garment makers.
-It’s simply a bandage that’s allowing factories to catch a few drops of the bloodletting caused by brands refusing to #PayUp.
-Lost Stock’s mystery boxes won’t and can’t pay workers what is owed to them — only brands can do that.
+However philanthropic Lost Stock’s mission may be, it is not a systemic resolution to the financial and ethical woes currently being endured by garment makers.
+Rather, it’s a bandage that’s allowing factories to catch a few drops of the bloodletting caused by brands refusing to #PayUp.

 Images: Mike Mozart/Flickr, Unsplash